QuantEcon/lecture-python-intro/lectures/eigen_II.md

 Another example on how spectral theorem governs the dynamics of positive matrices is the relationship between convergence gap and convergence rate.

-In the {ref}`exercise<mc1_ex_1>`, we stated that the convegence rate is determined by the spectral gap, the difference between the largest and the second largest eigenvalue.
+In the {ref}`exercise<mc1_ex_1>`, we stated that the convergence rate is determined by the spectral gap, the difference between the largest and the second largest eigenvalue.

-This can be proven using what we have learnt here.
+This can be proven using what we have learned here.

 With Markov model $M$ with state space $S$ and transition matrix $P$, we can write $P^t$ as